Binder Phases in Composite Hard Materials

 Recently, there have been huge steps in methods for local mechanical characterisation at extremely high resolution, i.e. micromechanical test methods for both elastic and plastic property measurement of both individual particles and interfaces.
 Additionally the importance and impact of modelling of each phase’s mechanical and physical behaviour on very fine scales has also made substantial contributions to our knowledge of new material combinations.

-This 2020 revisit of the topic commemorates Dr. Leo Prakash after his recent death.
+This 2021 edition will commemorate Dr. Leo Prakash after his death.
 It will be a great opportunity to recall and recognise his significant contribution to our research agendas.